willdearman/willdearman/_posts/2016-06-09-growing-into-product-panagement.md

 - The product needs to solve a problem that is interesting enough to keep me motivated throughout the lifecycle (sorry [dog poop monitoring mobile app](http://res.cloudinary.com/general-assembly-profiles/image/upload/v1460939434/lkjtewfe2etkg6nctysq.pdf))
 - Bonus point if the product, is not just a product but a ["Whole New Way of Thinking"](https://hbr.org/2014/07/dont-sell-a-product-sell-a-whole-new-way-of-thinking/)

-I decided to narrow my focus to a digital product with limited complexity, leveraging existing open source and open APIs, that hopefully leads people to question some fundamental assumption.
+I decided to narrow my focus to exploring a digital product with limited complexity, leveraging existing open source and open APIs, that hopefully leads people to question some fundamental assumption.
 Ultimately inspiration came from an unexpected place, and set me on the path of developing a product I'm very excited about.

 Read the next post in this series: The Origin Story of Talentbot.